 Simply, Spiritual direction is deeper.
 Spiritual direction is an ancient form of soul care which can contribute to spiritual formation.
 Spiritual formation is the continuing response to the reality of God’s grace shaping us into the likeness of Jesus Christ, through the work of the Holy Spirit.
 This is in a context of real life in a community of faithful, forgiving friends who are on a similar journey.
 This is a lifelong journey, a gradual and progressive movement toward spiritual maturity, the image of Jesus and the maturation of love in our lives.
 These lives of growing intimacy with Jesus will result in more healthy and whole followers of Jesus, which are witnesses of the Gospel to a hurting world.

-Spiritual direction is, in reality, nothing more than a way of leading us to see and obey the real Director — the Holy Spirit hidden in the depths of our soul.
-(Thomas Merton, Trappist monk, USA)
+Spiritual direction is, in reality, nothing more than a way of leading us to see and obey the real Director — the Holy Spirit hidden in the depths of our soul. - Thomas Merton

 Spiritual direction in this way is deeply personal and very sacred as it deals with the very core of us as human beings.
 It is in this light we explore: